-Your retirement date is typically the last day of a month and the effective date of your pension is the first day of the following month.
+Your retirement date from BCIT is typically the last day of a month and the Pension effective date is the first day of the following month.

 15. Is my pension taxable?

 Yes.
 Income tax will be deducted from your monthly pension payments based on information provided by you on your Personal Tax Credit Form.
 The Pension Corporation will send you an income tax form at the end of February each year.
 Additional tax may be deducted upon written request.